msupply-foundation/msupply_docs/content/docs/distribution/Customers.md

 +++

 <div class="omsupdate">
 At the moment, you are only able to view your customers and their information.
-In the future, you will be able to create and edit your customers (provided you have the authorisations to do so!).
+In the future, you will be able to create and edit your customers (provided you have the authorisation to do so!).
 </div>

 ## Viewing Customers